Rowell Fair Curd Tart

 First Prize: Rosette and a £20 Book Voucher

-all donated by the Rowell Fair Society
+donated by the Rowell Fair Society

 Prizes – Adults